 We’re told that these conditions are real and that additional weight and ill health share proportional significance.

 When a human being is morbidly obese, we know that there may be causes: hormone imbalances, hereditary proneness, a lack of nutritional education or emotional issues.
 When it’s a cat or a dog, how do those issues change?
-The question may become: Who’s lack of nutritional education, or emotional problems is causing the damage?
+The question may become: Who’s lack of nutritional education or emotional problems are causing the damage?
 The dog’s?
 The cat’s?
-Or is it the owner?
-A combination?
+Or is it the owner’s?
+Or a combination?

 Hormone imbalances and thyroid conditions do occur in animals just like they do in humans.
 Veterinarians can rule out these possibilities for our pets fairly easily.
 So then, the question becomes: Why?
 Why would a person continually feed inappropriate treats and table scraps in unhealthy amounts to their already overweight pets on purpose?
 Why would that person, seeing that their animal is growing so very much larger than other animals of it’s size and breed, not institute some kind of change in the animal’s diet and/or exercise?

 And, more importantly, is it anyone’s business but their own?